-Python is the primary language for automation in both ArcGIS 10.x and ArcGIS Pro, due in large part to its versatility and extensibility.
+Python is the primary language for automation in ArcGIS Pro, due in large part to its versatility and extensibility.
 It is partially due to these qualities that Python is also becoming one of the most widely used programming languages in general.
-Python has a wide variety of preexisting packages that can be leveraged in ArcGIS, but managing which packages are installed on a system can be a complex and time-consuming task, especially when working on multiple projects or trying to share code with others.
+Python has a variety of preexisting packages that can be used in ArcGIS.
+However, managing which packages are installed on a system can be a complex and time-consuming task, especially when working on multiple projects or trying to share code with others.

-To leverage this versatility, the Python community has created methods to create projects in multiple versions of Pythonand simplify the process of installing nearly all publicly available Python packages.
-Conda is the most popular and widely used Python package manager.
+To leverage this versatility, the Python community has created methods to create projects in multiple versions of Python and simplify the process of installing nearly all publicly available Python packages.
+Conda is a popular and widely used Python package manager.

 The functionality of conda is integrated into ArcGIS Pro through the Package Manager.
 The Package Manager removes many of the challenges faced when writing Python code.
 It supports installing open-source and third-party libraries that are associated with an individual project, rather than the base Python installation.
 This simplifies the process of successfully sharing complex Python tools across multiple computers.

 You can run Python interactively in ArcGIS Pro using the Python window or ArcGIS Notebooks.
-The Python window provides a prompt from which short snippets of Python code can be executed.
-ArcGIS Notebooks are based on the Jupyter Notebook architecture and offer an experience in which code, visualizations, and narrative text can be executed and stored together in one document.
+The Python window provides a prompt from which short snippets of Python code can be run.
+ArcGIS Notebooks are based on the Jupyter Notebook architecture and offer an experience in which code, visualizations, and narrative text can be run and stored together in one document.

 You can run Python scripts (files with a .py extension) outside of ArcGIS Pro.
 The subsections below describe how to run Python scripts from outside the application with the correct ArcGIS Pro Python 3 conda environment activated.